Lyn-L/hliu/index.md

 I am currently an Associate Professor at Xiamen University.
 I am also a Guest Assistant Professor at Osaka University.
 I received my doctoral degree from Xiamen University.
-My research interests are trusthworthy AI, AI ethics, and large-scale machine learning.
+My research interests are Trustworthy AI, AI ethics, and large-scale machine learning.

 ## Publications